rancher/docs/content/rancher/v2.x/en/k8s-in-rancher/pipelines/_index.md

 {{% tab "By YAML" %}}

 You can use specific arguments for Docker daemon and the build.
-They are not exposed in the UI, but they are available in pipeline YAML format, as indicated in the example above.
+They are not exposed in the UI, but they are available in pipeline YAML format, as indicated in the example below.
 Available environment variables include:

 Variable Name           | Description
 ------------------------|------------------------------------------------------------